mobeloper/adr_reporter/README.md

 # ADR Reporter
-Report Adverse Drug Reactions (ADR) and Medical Device Observations from Users and Patients.
+Report Adverse Drug Reactions (ADR) and Medical Device Observations from Users and Patients